 Instructions

-- In a medium skillet over medium high heat, cook ground beef and onion until beef is browned.
-Add garlic and cook 1 minute.
-Place beef in the slow cooker.
+• In a medium or large skillet over medium-high heat, cook the ground beef and onion until the beef is browned.
+Add garlic and cook for 1 minute.
+Place beef in a 5-6 quart slow cooker.

-- Add potatoes, carrots, celery, chicken broth and salt and cook on low for 8 hours or high for 4 hours, until potatoes and carrots are tender.
+• Add potatoes, carrots, celery, chicken broth, salt, parsley, and pepper, and cook on LOW for 5-6 hours or HIGH for 2-3 hours, until potatoes and carrots are tender.

-- In a medium bowl, whisk together milk and flour.
-Stir into the slow cooker, cover, and cook for another 30 minutes until soup has thickened slightly (it will continue to thicken as it cools).
-Stir in the shredded cheese and serve.
+• In a medium bowl, whisk together the cream and flour.
+Stir into the slow cooker, cover, and cook for another 60 minutes on HIGH until the soup has thickened slightly (it will continue to thicken as it cools).

 Notes